mpv-player/mpv/DOCS/interface-changes.rst

     - add `dolbyvision` sub-parameter to `format` video filter
     - `--sub-visibility` no longer has any effect on secondary subtitles
     - add `film-grain` sub-parameter to `format` video filter
-    - add experimental `--vo=vaapi-wayland` video output driver
+    - add experimental `--vo=dmabuf-wayland` video output driver
     - add `--x11-present` for controlling whether to use xorg's present extension
     - add `engine` option to the `rubberband` audio filter to support the new engine introduced in rubberband 3.0.0.
 Defaults to `finer` (new engine).